vzuasola/drupal-data/docs/generate-custom-entity.md

 * `Sync first your configuration, so that sync fields will be empty`.
 Your config sync should show no changes afterwards.

-* Add field on the entity settings. `Please put proper and gramtically correct description on each field`.
+* Add field on the entity settings. `Please put proper and gramatically correct description on each field`.

 * Manage the form display, on the entity settings.
 Sort your fields as necessary.
 Set `Name` field to the topmost display and these fields should be `hidden`
     * `Language`